While there is plenty of blame to go around, we believe too many in the international community are ignoring a fundamental truth about this conflict:

 Say yes to peace.
 Take action today.

 The British were given the responsibility to facilitate the return of Jews and rebirth of the Jewish state, while doing nothing to, “prejudice the civil and religious rights” of Arab residents and others.
 Unfortunately, in 1920 the British empowered a racist extremist named Haj Amin al-Husseini to lead the Palestinian Arabs.
-Husseini proceeded to organize violent attacks and boycotts against Jews throughout the 1920s and 1930s in an attempt to kill the local Jews and suppress their liberation movement.
+Husseini proceeded to organize violent attacks and boycotts against Jews throughout the 1920s and 1930s to kill the local Jews and suppress their liberation movement.

 Haj Amin al-Husseini and the rest of the Palestinian Arab leadership said no to the peace plan.
 They refused to accept any form of Jewish independence or self-determination.
 They continued to incite violence, and a few years later al-Husseini began collaborating with Hitler.